 Who's who on Trump's legal team for impeachment trial

-Among those joining White House counsel Pat Cipollone and longtime Trump attorney Jay Sekulow on the defense team will be former Harvard University law professor Alan Dershowitz and Ken Starr, the independent counsel who investigated former President Bill Clinton.
+Among those assisting White House counsel Pat Cipollone and longtime Trump attorney Jay Sekulow on the defense will be Ken Starr, the independent counsel who investigated former President Bill Clinton.
+Former Harvard University law professor Alan Dershowitz also will play a role.

 A look at who's who: